rockstarsmaf/superGaming/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.1.
 # Description
-1) Using the correct login details, you will be navigated to units page where all the cards available is shown.
+1) Upon successful login, you will be directed to the units page, where a comprehensive display of available cards is presented.
-2) On hover on cards, card is flipped and on click of view card that particular card details is opened.
+2) Hovering over any card triggers a dynamic flip effect, while clicking on the "View Card" option opens up the specific card details seamlessly.
-3) In the unitDetails page, if one wants to edit any data and update the same to the api, click on edit button and a pop up is opened.
-User can select the data he wants to update.
+3) Within the unitDetails page, initiating edits to any data and subsequently updating the API involves clicking the designated "Edit" button, thereby prompting a user-friendly pop-up.
+This interface allows users to precisely select the data they intend to modify.
-4) close unitDetailsPage and you will be redirected back to units page, click on sales button for some visualisations.
+4) Upon completing your tasks on the unitDetails page, simply close it to be automatically rerouted to the units page.
+For those interested in gaining visual insights, the "Sales" button serves as your gateway.
-5) In the first chart, one can select from date to to date, and click on update.
-The chart shown is quantity and sales between the dates.
+5) The primary chart features a date range selection—simply choose your desired starting and ending dates, followed by an "Update" click.
+This chart exhibits both quantity and sales metrics between the specified dates.
-6) In the second chart, data of each day for the given month is shown.
+6) The secondary chart focuses on daily data for each month, showcasing trends and patterns on a day-to-day basis.
-7) Use the logout button to redirect back to login page
+7) When your session concludes, the logout button awaits your command, promptly ushering you back to the login page for a smooth transition.
+8) The implementation of authGuard ensures that users are only able to navigate to specific routes if they possess the necessary authentication credentials.
+This security measure prevents unauthorized access to restricted areas of the application.

 ## Move to superGame folder